conorstarrs/sentence-validation/README.md

 # Conor Starrs - Sentence Validation Assignment

 This project provides a way to determine whether or not a string is valid, based on a set of rules.
-The core logic is in a Java class which, for ease of use, as been deployed as a serverless Lambda function on Amazon Web Services.
+The core logic is in a Java class which, for ease of use, has been deployed as a serverless Lambda function on Amazon Web Services.
 I have also created a vanilla JavaScript UI for ease of interaction with the code.
 A user is given a full breakdown of the results after submitting a sentence for validation.

 ## Live Demo

-Please visit https://assignment.conorstarrs.dev/ to view a live demo of the application.
+Please visit https://assignment.conorstarrs.dev/ to view a live demo of the application where you can validate a sentence.

 ## Source code file structure